Updated April 2025

 Two distinct but related sets of guidelines have been developed to meet state and federal requirements and to create the professional atmosphere expected of all health care offices and institutions.
 These guidelines are for (1) clinical and non-clinical areas (laboratories, hallways, offices, etc.) while not involved in direct patient care and (2) clinical areas during direct patient care.
 For further information on clinic dress code and infection control procedures, refer to the SDM Clinic Manual and the Infection Control Manual.

 Requests for leaves of absence must be made in writing to the Program Director.
 All requests must be supported by adequate written documentation describing the basis for such request.
-Refer to Appendix I for the Leave of Absence Form.
+A request form will be given to the student/resident by the program director.
+Refer to Appendix I for information requested on the Leave of Absence Form.

 Advanced education trainees should be in regular contact with Program Directors regarding specific requirements.
 The information below is provided as a supplement to program information and guidelines.